CORROBORATING WITNESS—MEL GIBSON

 (Silence.)

-SCRIPTURE AND IMAGINATION (ISAIAH 53)
+SCRIPTURE AS STRUCTURE (ISAIAH 53)

 AFFIRMATIVE COUNSEL (THE A-TEAM)